Our philosophy and research

 Trials in clinical settings

-Trials of TIK have also been conducted in clinical settings with children with behavioural problems.
+Trials of Tuning in to Kids have also been conducted in clinical settings with children with behavioural problems.

-A randomised controlled trial with 56 children presenting with behaviour problems to the Royal Children’s Hospital in Melbourne, Australia, compared six weekly group sessions of the TIK program with standard paediatric care.
+A randomised controlled trial with 56 children presenting with behaviour problems to the Royal Children’s Hospital in Melbourne, Australia, compared six weekly group sessions of the Tuning in to Kids program with standard paediatric care.

-While there were improvements for participants in both conditions, parents in the TIK condition were observed to use, and reported using, more emotion coaching, greater empathy and less emotion dismissing of their children’s emotions.
+While there were improvements for participants in both conditions, parents in the Tuning in to Kids condition were observed to use, and reported using, more emotion coaching, greater empathy and less emotion dismissing of their children’s emotions.

-Parents in both conditions reported significantly improved child behaviour, however teachers reported significant improvements in children’s behaviour only for those in the TIK condition.
+Parents in both conditions reported significantly improved child behaviour.
+However, teachers reported significant improvements in children’s behaviour only for those in the Tuning in to Kids condition.

 Improved children’s behaviour

-The trial randomised 300 families into either control or one of two intervention conditions that included screening for behaviour problems, universal prevention (the PATHS program or professional development for teachers about behaviour problems), a child social-emotional program, a parenting program (either a behavioural parenting program – TripleP or TIK) and a tertiary referral service (for those who require more intervention post group programs).
+The trial randomised 300 families into either control or one of two intervention conditions that included screening for behaviour problems, universal prevention (the PATHS program or professional development for teachers about behaviour problems), a child social-emotional program, a parenting program (either a behavioural parenting program – TripleP or Tuning in to Kids) and a tertiary referral service (for those who require more intervention post group programs).

-Other TIK programs, such as Tuning in to Teens™ and Tuning in to Toddlers™, and Dads Tuning in to Kids® have also been evaluated in randomised controlled trials with results showing improvements in emotion socialisation and reductions in child internalising and externalising problems for families who took part in the program.
+Other TIK programs, such as Tuning in to Teens® and Tuning in to Toddlers®, and Dads Tuning in to Kids have also been evaluated in randomised controlled trials with results showing improvements in emotion socialisation and reductions in child internalising and externalising problems for families who took part in the program.

-Please see research publications below for further detail on the evidence-base.
+Please see research publications below for further details on the evidence base.

 Research Publications